-requirement that the sale of energy from the RTO/ISO markets to an electric storage resource that the resource then resells back to those markets must be at the wholesale LMP or whether it is possible to determine the end use for energy used to charge an electric storage resource under existing requirements.
+298. In the NOPR, the Commission sought comment on whether metering and accounting practices designed to delineate between wholesale and retail activities would need to be established in the RTO/ISO tariffs to facilitate compliance with the proposed requirement that the sale of energy from the RTO/ISO markets to an electric storage resource that the resource then resells back to those markets must be at the wholesale LMP or whether it is possible to determine the end use for energy used to charge an electric storage resource under existing requirements.
+361

-304. As discussed above, commenters agree that electric storage resources providing retail services should not charge at the wholesale rate and discharge to serve a retail customer, and many commenters assert that metering and accounting practices designed to delineate between wholesale and retail activities are necessary to prevent such an outcome.
-Stem contends that the energy used to charge a behind-the-meter electric storage resource is considered a sale for resale only up to the amount that is injected onto the grid for wholesale purposes, which requires each RTO/ISO to establish metering and accounting practices that separate wholesale from retail activity.
-Independent Energy Producers Association argues that the Commission must address how to distinguish and measure wholesale and retail activities to ensure transparency in
+299. As discussed above, commenters agree that electric storage resources providing retail services should not charge at the wholesale rate and discharge to serve a retail customer, 362 and many commenters assert that metering and accounting practices designed to delineate between wholesale and retail activities are necessary to prevent such an outcome.
+363 Stem contends that the energy used to charge a behind-the-meter electric storage resource is considered a sale for resale only up to the amount that is injected onto the grid for wholesale purposes, which requires each RTO/ISO to establish metering and accounting practices that separate wholesale from retail activity.
+364

-See, e.g., California Municipals Comments at 4; FirstLight Comments at 12; PJM Market Monitor Comments at 9; SoCal Edison Comments at 9, 13; TAPS Comments at 30-31; Tesla/SolarCity Comments at 19.
+362 See, e.g., California Municipals Comments at 4; FirstLight Comments at 12; PJM Market Monitor Comments at 9; SoCal Edison Comments at 9, 13; TAPS Comments at 30-31; Tesla/SolarCity Comments at 19.

-See, e.g., American Petroleum Institute Comments at 12-13; Mensah Comments at 2; MISO Comments at 19; Six Cities Comments at 4-5; SoCal Edison Comments at 9, 13; Tesla/SolarCity Comments at 19.
+363 See, e.g., American Petroleum Institute Comments at 12-13; Mensah Comments at 2; MISO Comments at 19; Six Cities Comments at 4-5; SoCal Edison Comments at 9, 13; Tesla/SolarCity Comments at 19.